-- Welcome offer: Earn 75,000 Marriott Bonvoy bonus points after spending $3,000 in purchases within the first 3 months.
+- Welcome offer: Earn 150,000 Marriott Bonvoy® bonus points after you use your new Card to make $5,000 in purchases on the Card within the first 3 months.

-The Marriott Bonvoy Brilliant™ American Express® Card features many benefits, including annual credits, travel perks and status upgrades, like complimentary Marriott Bonvoy Gold Elite status.
-You can also maximize earning points by linking your Marriott Bonvoy Brilliant Card to the Eat Around Town by Marriott Bonvoy program, which allows you to earn up to 10X points per dollar (6X points as an elite member, on top of the 4X points you’d already earn as a Marriott Bonvoy member) on eligible restaurant purchases.
-Points can be redeemed at over 7,000 Marriott Bonvoy hotels or for other travel options, including flights, car rentals and travel packages.
+The Marriott Bonvoy Brilliant™ American Express® Card features many benefits, including annual credits, travel perks and status upgrades, like complimentary Marriott Bonvoy Platinum Elite status.
+You can also maximize earning points by linking your Marriott Bonvoy Brilliant Card to the Eat Around Town by Marriott Bonvoy.

 Mastercard Black Card: Best for travel perks and upgrades